aziontech/docs_en/edge-functions/index.md

 You can also generate Responses without necessarily having to forward the request to the origin.

-Using Edge Functions written in **Lua** and **JavaScript** on Azion's Edge Computing platform, you can create a variety of solutions, for example:
+Using Edge Functions written in **Lua** and **JavaScript** on the Azion's Edge Computing Platform, you can create a variety of solutions, for example:

 - inspect cookies to rewrite URLs to different versions of a site for A/B testing;
 - send different objects to your users based on the User-Agent header, which contains information about the device that submitted the request.
 For example, you can send images in different resolutions to users based on their devices;